Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and

 What’s the difference between infidelity as a sign your marriage is over versus infidelity as a turning point towards a healthier, stronger relationship?
 You and your husband’s intentions for your future.
 Cheating in and of itself won’t necessarily end your marriage…it’s how you and your husband clean up after the infidelity that determines if you’ll stay together.

-“In my work doing marriage coaching, I have noticed that very often the turning point in a marriage is when a couple hits rock bottom,” says marriage coach Mort Fertel, who offers 7 Secrets to Fixing Your Marriage.
+“In my work doing marriage coaching, I have noticed that very often the turning point in a marriage is when a couple hits rock bottom,” says marriage coach Mort Fertel.
 “It’s not until they’ve been through the worst that things start to get better.”

 Don’t despair if infidelity is a factor in your marriage.
 Mort says cheating husbands are more likely to build stronger relationships – if they are genuinely sorry and sincere about saving their marriages.
 However, if your spouse cheated, you and he will need to do some serious work on moving forward in peace, forgiveness, and love.

 How to Cope With the Signs Your Marriage is Over

 Read 10 Lessons to Transform Your Marriage: America’s Love Lab Experts Share Their Strategies for Strengthening Your Relationship by John Gottman.
 He’s a respectable marriage therapist and researcher, and his insights will help you not only see your relationship differently, but actually change it for the better.

-Don’t give up on your marriage yet – it is VERY possible that the best is yet to come!
+Don’t give up on your marriage yet – it’s possible that the best is yet to come!
 Maybe you’ve hit the natural “rock bottom” life cycle of your relationship…and maybe you just need to start rebuilding your marriage.

 In 10 Lessons to Transform Your Marriage, the Gottmans provide vital tools – scientifically based and empirically verified – that you can use to regain affection and romance lost through years of ineffective communication.
 You’ll strengthen your relationship and make it the most fulfilling it can be.